Russell-Waterhouse/blog/content/post/js.md

 ---
 title: "Js"
 author: "Russell Waterhouse"
-description: "description here"
+description: "Clarifying my Thoughts on JavaScript"
-tags: ["", ""]
+tags: ["JavaScript", "TypeScript"]
 date: 2025-05-26T14:26:34-06:00
 draft: false
 ---

 # My Relationship with JavaScript

+## Disclaimer

+Quick disclaimer here, for the rest of the article, you can substitute JavaScript with TypeScript in your head if you prefer it.
+Everything I say about JavaScript in this article applies to both JavaScript and TypeScript, and no issue discussed below is fixed by a type system.

-## Part 1: Why I'm writing this:
+## Why I'm writing this:

 I am a professional developer.
 I get paid to sit down at my desk and put my fingers on the keyboard and write code, among other things.